 Finding a job is a daunting task.
-Your goal is not just to secure a job that pays well, but also start a career that puts your knowledge into practice.
-Having a clear idea of your career stream will make it easier to start your job search.
+Your goal is to secure a job that pays well and start a career that puts your knowledge into practice.
+Having a clear idea of your career stream will make it easier to begin your job search.
 Create a list of things you want in your workplace and start searching for companies that provide those.
-Before submitting your application to companies that are in your list, make sure that your resume is updated and your LinkedIn and social media accounts are filtered for posts that may jeopardize your job application.
+Before submitting your application to companies on your list, make sure that your resume is updated and your LinkedIn and social media accounts are filtered for posts that may jeopardize your job application.
 Having an excellent job application process could help you save time and maximize your chances of getting hired.

 Depend On Internships

 Internships are a great way to build your qualifications and also get paid.
-If you are just out of college, then it’s a great time to apply for internships and start focusing on enhancing your skills.
-This is also another way for you to find out if a career choice is right for you, giving you the most valuable work experience before you even start your job search.
+If you are just out of college, it’s a great time to apply for internships and start enhancing your skills.
+This is also another way to find out if a career choice is right for you, giving you the most valuable work experience before you even start your job search.

 Look For Side Hustles

-There are many flexible side hustles let you earn money on the side to pay off your student debt, while you’re still looking for a stable job or trying to improve your skills.
+Many flexible side hustles let you earn money on the side to pay off your student debt while you’re still looking for a stable job or trying to improve your skills.
 Take up gigs like ridesharing, pet sitting, food delivery, or even writing, whichever fits in your schedule.
 These side hustles pay well and do not require special skills.

 Work On Your Skills

 You cannot start your job search without equipping yourself with the right skills.
 Today’s job industry is super competitive, and if you want to land a job just out of college, you need to work on your qualifications.
-Make use of online resources like Skillshare, Udemy or Lynda and learn the necessary skills for your chosen job.
+Use online resources like Skillshare, Udemy, or Lynda and learn the necessary skills for your chosen job.

 You don’t need to designate the entire day to upskill.
 Setting aside a few hours every week could really make a difference in your job search.